Flink SQL DML¶

 - Ensure that the partition keys used for deduplication, group aggregation, etc., are identical to the sink table's primary keys.

-SinkUpsertMaterializeris unnecessary if retractions are generated using the same key as the sink table's primary key.
-If a large number of records are processed but most are subsequently retracted, SinkUpsertMaterializer can significantly reduce its state size.- Utilize Time-To-Live (TTL) to limit the state size based on time.
+SinkUpsertMaterializeris unnecessary if retractions already use the same key as the sink primary key.
+When most rows are soon retracted, the materializer may retain far less state.- Utilize Time-To-Live (TTL) to limit the state size based on time.

 - A higher number of distinct values per primary key directly increases the state size of the SinkUpsertMaterializer.